xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 ```
 In our case, n will be equal to 7.
 In len we will have `(#< 7)` which means the number of bits that can hold a number up to 7.
 You can determine it by translating 7-1=6 into binary form - `110`, we get 3 bits, so length len = 3 bits.
 And value is `(uint (len * 8))`.
 To determine it, we need to read 3 bits of the length, get a number and multiply by 8, this will be the size of `value`, that is, the number of bits that need to be read to get the value of VarUInteger.

 Read `cells:(VarUInteger 7)`, take our next bits from the root cell, look at the next 16 bits to understand, this is `0010011010101000`.
-We read the first 3 bits of len, this is `001`, i.e. 1, we get the size (uint (1 * 8)), we get uint 8, we read 8 bits, it will be `cells`, `00110101`, i.e. 53 in decimal form .
+We read the first 3 bits of len, this is `001`, i.e. 1, we get the size (uint (1 * 8)), we get uint 8, we read 8 bits, it will be `cells`, `00110101`, i.e. 53 in decimal form.
 We do the same for `bits` and `public_cells`.

-We successfully read `used:StorageUsed`, next we have `last_paid:uint32`, everything is simple here, we read 32 bits.
+We successfully read `used:StorageUsed`, next we have `last_paid:uint32`, we read 32 bits.
 Everything is just as simple with `due_payment:(Maybe Grams)` here Maybe, which will be 0, so we skip Grams.
 But, if Maybe is 1, we can look at the Grams `amount:(VarUInteger 16) = Grams` schema and immediately understand that we already know how to work with this.
 Like last time, only instead of 7 we have 16.

 Next we have `storage:AccountStorage` with a schema:
 ```
 account_storage$_ last_trans_lt:uint64 balance:CurrencyCollection state:AccountState = AccountStorage;
 ```
 We read `last_trans_lt:uint64`, this is 64 bits, storing lt of the last account transaction.
-And finally, the balance represented by the diagram:
+And finally, the balance represented by the schema:
 ```
 currencies$_ grams:Grams other:ExtraCurrencyCollection = CurrencyCollection;
 ```
 From here we will read `grams:Grams` which will be the account balance in nano-tones.
-`grams:Grams` is `VarUInteger 16`, to store 16 (in binary form `10000`, subtracting 1 we get `1111`), then we read the first 4 bits, and multiply the resulting value by 8, then we read the received number of bits, this and will be our balance.
+`grams:Grams` is `VarUInteger 16`, to store 16 (in binary form `10000`, subtracting 1 we get `1111`), then we read the first 4 bits, and multiply the resulting value by 8, then we read the received number of bits, it is our balance.

 Let's analyze our remaining bits according to our data:
 ```